sagemath/trac_to_gh/Issue 6306.md

 # Issue 6306: [with patch, needs review] fix some reference manual issues for 4.0.2

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6306

 Original creator: jhpalmieri